 Information About the IRB at Carleton

 For historical background on the development of this entire field, a videotape entitled "Protecting Human Subjects" was distributed to department chairs and program heads in the spring of 2002.
-Two copies are also available in the office of the Perlman Center for Learning & Teaching which is located in the Weitz Center for Creativity, Room 146.
+Two copies are also available in the office of the Perlman Center for Learning & Teaching (room 146, Weitz Center for Creativity).
 This tape discusses the evolution of federal and professional standards and explains how IRBs generally work.

 In addition, a variety of helpful materials may be found at the United States Department of Health & Human Services (DHHS) Office of Human Research Protections.